 Not to be missed, though, is the old beautiful church of Sant’Elena.
 If you have preferred to delay your break, here is the perfect place at Vecia Gina, a bar that at meal times is an excellent pizzeria that also serves great baccalà and fish-fry.

-If you want to rely on a native, why don’t you book a Prontopia local?
+If you want to rely on a native, why don’t you book a Prontopia local assistant?
 They will help and give you precious updated suggestions at any time of the day.